thomluther/ha-anker-solix/INFO.md

 The same is possible with the additional base power that should be added to smart plug power while `Smart plug` usage mode is active.
 The integration has built-in the same cool down of 30 seconds for subsequent increases of the output preset in order to limit the number of Api requests and schedule changes pushed by HA automation.

-**Important:**
+> [!IMPORTANT]

-It may take up to 5-6 minutes until you can seen the effect of usage plan or control changes via the integration.
+> It may take up to 5-6 minutes until you can seen the effect of usage plan or control changes via the integration.
 This is not a slow reaction of the device or the integration, but the 5 minute interval used by Solarbank 2 to report its latest data to the cloud.

 ---
 **At this point be warned again:**